History

 During these early years the commitment to serve and reach the community of North Worle continued and work with families, children and older people all began to develop.
 Then in 2002 the church grew to the point where it was in the position that it could build its own premises.
 These were opened in 2003.

 Today the church and community fill this building with worship and activities that seek to make the good news of the Christian message known in the area.
 Work with young people, children, toddlers and families and older people are all flourishing.
-The local pre-school rents part of the premises.
 Worship opportunities happen through the week and on Sundays and Worle Baptist Church has become a significant part of life in Worle.
+We have held concerts throughout the year and our annual Carols in the Car Park on Christmas Eve has always been supported well by the community.